torsday/notebook/design/ddd.md

 -   Basing complex designs on a model of the domain.
 -   Initiating a creative collaboration between technical and domain experts to iteratively refine a conceptual model that addresses particular domain problems.

 > Domain Driven Design places development focus primarily on the unique *business rules* which an application unique.
 This means codifying business rules in Domain Entities, Value Objects and Services, in a layer that is separate from other focuses such as infrastructure and persistence requirements.
-The structure of the Reach PHP package can serve as a good example of how to organize your code.

 > ~ Robert Van Dell